Social Welfare Secretary, Government of the Philippines

 These priorities have been the hallmark of Ms. Taguiwalo’s career.
 After earning her Master of Public Policy and Administration degree, she returned to the Philippines to work as executive director of a non-governmental organization focused on women.
 She also served as a lecturer at the University of the Philippines, which established a Department of Women and Development Studies in 2000.
 Ms. Taguiwalo credited her Carleton experience with helping her obtain the position of Chair.

 “My Master’s degree was the minimum requirement for me to enter academe and to eventually obtain tenure,” she says.
 “I pursued the development stream, which provided me with an integrated approach to development and gave me qualitative and quantitative knowledge useful in both teaching, administration and community engagement.”

-“In that capacity, I led the work of the center on research, training and publication on women.
-The Center also convened an annual meeting of the women/gender units of the various University of Philippines constituent universities under the UP system,” she says.
+“In that capacity, I led the work of the centre on research, training and publication on women.
+The Centre also convened an annual meeting of the women/gender units of the various University of Philippines constituent universities under the UP system,” she says.

-After retiring from this position, Ms. Taguiwalo accepted the appointment to Social Welfare Secretary in 2016.
+After retiring from this position, Ms. Taguiwalo accepted the appointment as Social Welfare Secretary in 2016.